gunapemmaraju/GettingCleaningData/codebook.md

 g) The resulting dataframe is written into a tidy.txt output file.

-###Conclusions
-1. The tidy dataset has been created as required.
-2. Certain assumptions have been made about the requirements, but none of them are too rigid.
-And code can easily be changed to accomodate and differences
-3. All the steps have been documented in this readme file, also the code contains brief comments
-4. The codebook is in a file named, codebook.md.
-And this can be used to quickly understand what the variables are about.

 ## Variable details
 The data has 35 rows.
 Each consisting of the below 68 columns